 Early pregnancy decisions about triplets or more

-- Talk to your doctor about what type and level of activity is safe for you.
-Your doctor may recommend that you stop doing strenuous exercise.
+- Talk to your doctor or midwife about what type and level of activity is safe for you.

 - Get plenty of rest.